 Rule #1: Put All the Weights Away

-You don’t really have time to take off all the weight and then start off with the warm-up.
-You begin to think of not doing it altogether and you actually loathe the person who loaded the bar up so generously.
+You don’t have time to take off all the weight and then start with the warm-up.
+You begin to think of not doing it altogether, and you loathe the person who loaded the bar up so generously.

 Don’t be that guy!
 Always put the weights away after you have used them.
-Let us reiterate this fact again: unload the bar and put all the plates back in the proper spot.
+Let us reiterate this fact: unload the bar and put all the plates back in the proper spot.

 People will load up again as and when they want.
 They don’t need this kind of motivation.
 Let your muscles work a little more while you keep the weights back.